Ohio Car Insurance

-Ohio requires all drivers to renew their license every four years.
-There is no option for renewing either online or by mail; all renewals have to be done in person.
+Ohio requires all drivers to renew their licenses every four years.
+There is no option for renewing either online or by mail; all renewals must be done in person.

-At the BMV, you will need to take a vision test and pay the renewal fee in order to complete the process.
+At the BMV, you will need to take a vision test and pay the renewal fee to complete it.

 If you are under 21, your license will expire on your 21st birthday.
 You won’t be able to renew more than 30 days in advance, so plan to visit the BMV during that window to process your renewal.